maatlabs/zk-rosetta/README.md

 </div>

 zk-rosetta is a cross-ecosystem catalog of zero-knowledge-related protocol proposals.
 Each entry maps a proposal to its specification, a normalized status, the cryptographic primitive it exposes, and its relationships to proposals in other ecosystems, so that one primitive can be read across the conventions of different chains.
+The catalog currently spans Ethereum, Bitcoin, Solana, Zcash, Filecoin, and Starknet, with cross-ecosystem equivalence clusters for shared primitives such as BLS12-381 (Ethereum, Solana, Filecoin) and Poseidon (Zcash, Filecoin, Starknet).

 zk-rosetta never authors cryptography.
 It catalogs proposals and links to audited implementations where they exist, recording where they do not; it does not implement, fork, or vendor any verifier, primitive, or curve operation.